traderinteractive/dws-coding-standard/README.md

 ### Indentation
 4 spaces should be used for indentation, not tabs.

-### Function Opening Braces
+### Opening and Closing Braces
-There should be no empty line after the opening brace of a function.
+There should be no empty line after the opening brace or before the closing brace of a function, class, or control structure.

 Valid:
 ```php